A Taste of… Winter’s secret

 It’s just a bee, she thought.
 But only for a second.

 Even as she raised a hand to slap at the source of the pain, darkness enveloped her vision.
 All the muscles in her body went slack, and she felt the plate slip from her grasp.
-Just as soon as the ceramic shattered against the floor, she felt herself falling, though she couldn’t be sure she was
+Just as soon as the ceramic shattered against the floor, she felt herself falling, though she couldn’t be sure she was actually falling.
+The sensation was dreamlike, almost as if she were suspended in an unfeeling void.

 The next thing she felt was her head hitting the floor, then merciful nothingness.